barvhaim/beeai-lab/agents_101/README.md

 ## 🧪 Labs
 - [Lab 0](./lab_0.py) - Demonstrates the use of the ReAct agent with weather and search tools.
-- [Lab 1.1](./lab_1_1.py) - Integrates the ReAct agent with VirusTotal tools using MCP for domain and IP analysis.
+- [Lab 1](./lab_1.py) - Integrates the ReAct agent with VirusTotal tools using MCP for domain and IP analysis.
-- [Lab 1.2](./lab_1_2.py) - Uses the ReAct agent with Tavily tools for enhanced functionality via MCP.
+- [Lab 2](./lab_2.py) - Uses the ReAct agent with Tavily tools for enhanced functionality via MCP.
-- [Lab 2](./lab_2.py) - Showcases the ReAct agent with a custom Threat Intelligence tool.
+- [Lab 3](./lab_3.py) - Showcases the ReAct agent with a custom Threat Intelligence tool.
-- [Lab 3](./lab_3.md) - Work in progress.
-BeeAI is rebuilding their agent SDK.
 - [Lab 4](./lab_4.py) - Implements a multi-agent workflow for research, weather forecasting, and data synthesis.
+- [Lab 5](./lab_5.md) - Integrates the ReAct agent with BeeAI platform.

 # 🤖 AI Agents with watsonx Orchestrate